 “The mouthfeel has changed.
 The tannins are no longer bitter or green; they always seem ripe.
 The wines seem to have more length now, too.”

 Feeling more confident in the tannic profile of the wines also led him to experiment with skin contact for the white wines.
 When you think of Austria, you might think of cool-climate wines, but the Burgenland has been getting warmer and warmer due to climate change, and summers are very dry.
 This means the white varieties can get particularly ripe.
 To introduce an additional layer of freshness, Markus' whites undergo between three to five days’ skin-contact.
-Furthermore, he also makes the Sticks & Stones cuvée which has longer periods of maceration, toying on the fringes of orange wine.
+Furthermore, he also makes the Skins & Stones cuvée which has longer periods of maceration, toying on the fringes of orange wine.